RasaHQ/rasa/docs/nlu/components.rst

         .. container:: header

-            The above configuration parameters are the ones you most likely gonna change.
+            The above configuration parameters are the ones you should configure to fit your model to your data.
-            However, additional parameters exists that can be adapted.
+            However, additional parameters exist that can be adapted.

         .. code-block:: none